brandonfonseca/PyTorch-Course-2019/README.md

 ## Notebook #8 - Transfer Learning

-The purpose of this notebook is to classify between pictures of ants and bees using transfer learning from the VGG16 pretrained model.
+The purpose of this notebook was to classify between pictures of ants and bees using transfer learning from the VGG16 pretrained model.

 ## Notebook #9 - Style Transfer

-The purpose of this notebook is to implement style transfer in PyTorch using a neural network pretrained on the VGG19 model.
+The purpose of this notebook was to implement style transfer in PyTorch using a neural network pretrained on the VGG19 model.

 Style transfer is the task of taking two images, a "content image" and a "style image", and generating a new photo ("target image") that uses the content from the "content image" and the style from the "style image".